swcarpentry/DEPRECATED-boot-camps/shell/Readme.md

 (Note: Most versions of the `unzip` command are smart enough that if you have a file called `molecules.zip` you can just write `unzip molecules` and it will fill in the `.zip` extension automatically.)

+## Changing Directories

+Unzipping the `molecules.zip` file should have created a new directory under our home directory called `molecules/`.
+Use the `ls -F` command from earlier to check this.

+Now, let's move to a different directory.
+The command `cd` (change directory) is used to move around.
+Let's move into the `molecules` directory.
+Enter the following command:

+    cd molecules

+Use the `ls` command to see what is inside this directory.
+Before we learn version control you will want to get comfortable using the `cd` and `ls` commands almost without thinking to move around and explore the file system.

 ## Arguments